joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

    2. Select the **Subscription** and **storage account** Resource you want to disable or enable the SFTP service on.
    3. For the role, select **Storage Account Contributor**.
    4. Click **Save**

+_You should now see the Azure automation account, listed as having Storage account contributor rights - under your Automation account's Access Control (IAM) blade._